Tear Stains in Light Colored Poodles

-#1 Keeping the face trimmed short around the eyes goes a long way in preventing eye irritations from hair that constantly gets into the dogs eyes.
+#1.
+Keeping the face trimmed short around the eyes goes a long way in preventing eye irritations from hair that constantly gets into the dogs eyes.

 If you have a pup or dog that is prone to severe tear-staining, in addition to it having to do with how the face is build, you should also look at a number of other things to see if you can minimize eye irritation that causes excess tearing.
 Any single or combination of the below points can lead to tearstains, especially when your pup didn't have any when it first came to you, but developed them over the first week or two in your home.
-Sometimes it is simply that you do not know how to maintain your pup to its best appearance, and sometimes it is something in your home that causes this problem.
+Sometimes it is that you may not know how to maintain your pup to its best appearance, sometimes it is something in your home environment that causes this problem.

-My go-to recommendation is the Quadruped Pet Line - all of their products work well, but for a furkid with tear issues I would recommend the Yucca Tearless - it's great.
+My go-to recommendation is the Quadruped Pet Line - all of their products work well, but for a furkid with tearstain issues I would recommend the Yucca Tearless - it's great.

 Refrain from using perfume or spritzes on your dog - it hurts their noses that work hundreds times better than ours.
 Give him/her a bath instead to freshen him/her up.

 * Household Cleaners used on flooring, carpet powders, detergent used for washing dog bedding.

-Mold, dust, sand, pollen etc in carpeting [especially seriously old w-2-w carpeting]
+* Mold, dust, sand, pollen etc in carpeting [especially seriously old w-2-w carpeting]

-Occasionally a dog has seasonal allergies if it gets relocated from one area in the country to another.
+* Occasionally a dog has seasonal allergies if it gets relocated from one area in the country to another.
 I have seen this on occasions with spring puppies that move from the southeast where we are, to the northern or western states but this is usually a temporary issue until the dog gets used to the new plants etc in the area.